CongducPham/LowCostLoRaGw/README.md

 The current low-power version for Arduino board use the RocketScream Low Power library (https://github.com/rocketscream/Low-Power) and can support most Arduino platforms although the Pro Mini platform will probably exhibit the best energy saving (we measured 124uA current in sleep mode with the power led removed).
 You can buid the low-power version by uncommenting the LOW_POWER compilation define statement.
 Then set "int idlePeriodInMin = 10;" to the number of minutes between 2 wake-up.
 By default it is 10 minutes.

-For the special case of Teensy 31/32, the power saving mode uses the Snooze library provided by the Teensyduino package.
-You can upgrade the Snooze library from their github.
-With the Teensy, you can further use the HIBERNATE mode by uncommenting "USE_HIBERNATE" in the Snooze.h file of the Snooze libary and uncommenting LOW_POWER_HIBERNATE in the temperature example.
+For the special case of Teensy boards (LC/31/32/35/36), the power saving mode uses the excellent work of Collin Duffy with the Snooze library included by the Teensyduino package.
+You can upgrade the Snooze library from the github (https://github.com/duff2013/Snooze) as version 6 is required to handle the new Teensy 35/36 boards.
+With the Teensy, you can further use the HIBERNATE mode by uncommenting LOW_POWER_HIBERNATE in the temperature example.

 For the special of the Arduino Zero, waking up the board from deep sleep mode is done with the RTC.
 Therefore the RTCZero library from https://github.com/arduino-libraries/RTCZero is used and you need to install it before being able to compile the example for the Arduino Zero.